djsneeky/djsneeky/README.md

 I have some more projects in progress and projects not listed here, but here's some notable ones that I actually completed.

-#### MartyCam

-A web accessible camera system to view my girlfriend's fish (Marty) from anywhere in the world!
-This project involves using a Raspberry Pi Zero W and a Raspberry Pi Camera.
-I installed drivers for the camera, setup access to the Pi via a remote SSH connection, and configured a local web server on the Pi - all from the CLI.

 #### [C to RISC-V Compiler Design](https://github.com/djsneeky/Compiler-Project)

 My version of a a C-like language to a modified RISC-V Compiler using ANTLR for parsing and AST post-processing Java classes for code generation.
 Simulation of the assembly is completed within a docker container to validate passing test cases.